Muhammadasim225/Passport-LocalStrategy/README.md

-# Node.js Authentication System with Passport.js Local-Strategy
+# Node.js Authentication System with Passport.js Local-Strategy(By using express-sessions)

 This is a simple authentication system built with Node.js, Express.js, and Passport.js.
 The project includes user registration, login, session management, and user authentication using Passport's local strategy.